ascribano/codestudio/README.md

 ## Database installation

-The system use the native Zend library called ZEND - DB.
-For secutiry reasons and to validate the amount of messages to send, I have move the connection variables to the database.
+The system use Doctrine, first create a table called "codestudio".
+Then run the command ./vendor/bin/doctrine-module orm:schema-tool:update --force

-Use the file located in 'project/data/data.sql' to import it.
+ and finally import the file located in 'project/data/Dump.sql' to create the login record.

 ## Web server setup